arut-ji/MCP-Doc/README.md

 4. Fill in the following information:
    - Name: MCP_DOCX
    - Type: Command
+   - Command:
+     - If installed as a tool: `mcp-doc`
-   - Command: `uv run python /path/to/MCP-Doc/server.py` (replace with the actual path to your `server.py`)
+     - Otherwise: `uv run python /path/to/MCP-Doc/server.py` (replace with the actual path to your `server.py`)
 5. Click `Add` to add the service

 After adding, you can use natural language to operate Word documents in Cursor's AI assistant, for example: